berkingurcan/ns-community/UI.md

-# UI Documentation: Project Hub
+# UI Documentation: NSphere

 ## Overview

-The UI system for Project Hub is built with React components using Tailwind CSS for styling.
+The UI system for NSphere is built with React components using Tailwind CSS for styling.
 All components are located in `src/components/ui/` and follow a consistent design pattern focused on the NFT-gated community experience.

 ## Component Library